Erick-Valente-Sprogis/Erick-Valente-Sprogis/README.md

 </a>

 ### About Me
-- My name is Erick Valente
+- My name is Erick Valente Sprogis
 - I'm from São Paulo, Brazil
 #### Pronouns
 - Ele/Dele (He/Him)